American Sign Language (ASL)

 Q: I already know the ASL alphabet and a few signs.
 Should I sign up for ASL 1 or ASL 2?

-A: We learn the ASL alphabet the first day of ASL 1.
+A: We learn the ASL alphabet on the first day of ASL 1.
 By the end of ASL 1, you will know hundreds of ASL signs and will know the grammar rules to use them properly in sentences.
-If you have taken an ASL class before and think you can skip to ASL 2, please email us at email@example.com and we will set up a time to meet with you and assess your skills.
+If you have taken an ASL class before and think you can skip to ASL 2, please email us at firstname.lastname@example.org and we will set up a time to meet with you and assess your skills.
 We also have parts of each unit that focus on Deaf culture, so students wanting to start with ASL 2 will also need to demonstrate knowledge of Deaf culture.

 Books and Supplies